RoboBreizh-RoboCup-Home/manager_pepper/README.md

 ```

 For our **Carry My Luggage** task, we chose the rules available [there](https://github.com/RoboBreizh-RoboCup-Home/manager_pepper/blob/devel/demo_pnp/plans/carry_my_luggage.er).
-We then generated a more complex plan which takes into account these rules
+We then generated a more complex plan which takes into account these rules:
 ```
 # Inside the Docker container
 roscd demo_pnp/plans
 pnpgen_linear carry_my_luggage.plan carry_my_luggage.er
 ```
-You'll obtain a copmplex Petri Net available [there](https://github.com/RoboBreizh-RoboCup-Home/manager_pepper/blob/devel/demo_pnp/plans/carry_my_luggage.pnml).
+You'll obtain a complex Petri Net available [there](https://github.com/RoboBreizh-RoboCup-Home/manager_pepper/blob/devel/demo_pnp/plans/carry_my_luggage.pnml).

 You can visualise these Petri Nets using **jarp** (Petri Net editor):
 ```